 Handling water can be a bit of a pain if you are using jerry cans.
 We now have 135L of drinkable water with us at all time, a hand pump to pump it straight through and a kitchen complete with stainless bench top and burners.

 After a few Electrical Upgrades to our Camper trailer, we can comfortably run a freezer in the camper trailer, along with any lighting and other electrical appliances we want.
 A freezer makes for very easy and relaxing camping!
+If you want more information on the setup, check this out – Camper trailer solar and electrical upgrade.

 Pre packing is amazing